 - “it’s heavy”

 That does not detract from your find, or interest in the natural world.
-However, in order to prevent a meteorite shower of samples arriving in our offices and lots of time spent on the phone, we have two options for submission of your sample for review.
+However, in order to prevent a meteorite shower of samples arriving in our offices and lots of time spent on the phone, we have a form to fill out to send in photos and information for review.

-Also, Washington University of St. Louis also has a page with photos and explanations of why the many rocks submitted to them (many look just like the ones we receive) are meteowrongs.
+Washington University of St. Louis also has a page with photos and explanations of why the many rocks submitted to them are meteowrongs.

-There is a nice display of meteorites at the Idaho Museum Mineral & Geology, at the the old penitentiary in Boise.
+There is a nice display of meteorites at the Idaho Museum Mineral & Geology, at the Old Penitentiary in east Boise.
 Visit the site here for more information.